aschauera/pcfAzureMaps/README.md

-# Visual table
+# pcfAzureMaps
-A PowerApps PCF control that displays Power Platform tables as pins on Azure Map (fork from JSchroeder)
+A PowerApps PCF control that displays a dataset as pins on Azure Map